"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Methodology

 \subsection{Method 3: Individual Interviews}

 Our final method included one-to-one online interviews with our participants and asking them to reply to the questions by drawing their answers as well as describing their sketches.

 \paragraph{Design Approach} The goal of this activity was to reflect on the user's response to the previous activities and have an in-depth discussion about the FemTech ecosystem.
 More specifically, we wanted to observe the understanding of the user about the data flow and sharing and their understanding of the big picture.
 This was done via one-to-one interviews by asking our participants to draw some parts of their answers and thoughts about these questions.
+Drawing, sketching, and mapping are commonly used to facilitate interviews, and inspire deeper and more thorough conversations \cite{kaye2014money,ryan2009device}.
+Such methods have been used in SP research too e.g., in \cite{vertesi2016data} the risks and harms to individuals are studied in the context of accumulating the digital traces of users across online services and platforms.
+The interview questions were supplemented by asking the participants to hand-draw sketches of their digital ecosystem on paper.
+In addition, in \cite{nicol2022revealing}, in order to facilitate the interviews on the management of individuals' personal data, the participants were invited to draw a map of their data and complete this over the course of the interview.

-After a brief introduction, two authors of the paper asked three concrete questions as below:
+Following the same methods of accompanying our interviews with hand-made drawings, after a brief introduction, we asked three concrete questions from the participants as below:

 \begin{itemize} \item \textbf{Question 1 (Data flow)}: In any form of FemTech solution (low tech (e.g., off-the-shelf pregnancy test), shopping website, GP system, mobile app, IoT device), how do you think your data might be transferred beyond your own device?
 What are the connections in this ecosystem?
-Can you please doodle something for us?
+Can you please doodle something for us (i.e. please draw a general outline of this ecosystem)?
 Where do you think this data will end up (any possible place)?

-\item \textbf{Question 2 (Data access)}:In such an ecosystem, who do you think might have access to your data (e.g., yourself, partner, family/friends, social media, employer, colleagues, government, GP/NHS, council/police, product company, advertising companies, researchers, general public, etc.)?
+\item \textbf{Question 2 (Data access)}: In such an ecosystem, who do you think might have access to your data (e.g., yourself, partner, family/friends, social media, employer, colleagues, government, GP/NHS, council/police, product company, advertising companies, researchers, general public, etc.)?
 Please identify them in your sketch and complete it if necessary.

 \item \textbf{Question 3 (Safeguarding features)}: In this ecosystem, how do you think user data and their privacy and security can be protected?
 Please give us three concrete ideas and highlight them in the sketch. \end{itemize}